harjot3/distributed-rate-limiter/README.md

-A rate limiter that sits in front of a Spring Boot API and enforces per-client request limits using a token bucket algorithm, backed by Redis so the limit holds correctly across multiple application instances — not just one.
+A rate limiter that sits in front of a Spring Boot API and enforces per-client request limits using a token bucket algorithm, backed by Redis so the limit holds correctly across multiple application instances.

 ## Why this exists